Association football positions: Wing-back

 The wing-backs (or attacking full-backs) are defenders with a more advanced emphasis on attack.
 The name is a portmanteau of "winger" and "full-back", indicating greater emphasis on their responsibilities in attack.
 They are usually employed as part of a 3–5–2 formation, and can therefore be considered part of the midfield when a team is attacking.
 They may also be used in a 5–3–2 formation and therefore have a more defensive role.
 The term "wing-back" itself is gradually falling out of use as there is less of a distinction with the full-back roles in the modern game, especially when used in a 4–3–3 or 4–2–3–1 formation.

 The wing-back role is one of the most physically demanding positions in modern football.
 Wing-backs are often more adventurous than traditional full-backs and are expected to provide width, especially in teams without wingers.
 A wing-back needs to be of exceptional stamina, be able to provide crosses upfield and then defend effectively against an opponent's attack down the flanks.
 A defensive midfielder is usually fielded to cover the advances of an opponent's wing-back.

 Midfielder

-Midfielders (originally called half-backs) are players whose position of play is midway between the attacking forwards and the defenders.
-Their main duties are to maintain possession of the ball, taking the ball from defenders and feeding it to the strikers, as well as dispossessing opposing players.
+Midfielders (originally referred to as half-backs) are players whose position of play is midway between the attacking forwards and the defenders.
+Their main duties are to maintain possession of the ball, receiving the ball from defenders and feeding it to the strikers, as well as dispossessing opposing players.
 Most managers field at least one central midfielder with a marked task of breaking up opposition's attacks while the rest are more adept to creating goals or have equal responsibilities between attack and defence.
 Midfielders can be expected to cover many areas of a pitch, as at times they can be called back into defence or required to attack with the strikers.
 They are more often the players that initiate attacking play for a team.